halcansan/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed most to your learning in today's workshop?
+The use of visuals, especially the workflow diagrams, was especially useful.

+What was the least helpful to your learning?
+We spent a long time going over the prework and downloading software.
+That time could have been used more wisely.

+Would you recommend this workshop to a friend?
+(Rate on a scale of 0-10).
+I'd give this workshop an 8/10.
+The information was useful and its practical applications were made clear.
+(A big pet peeve I have about web development courses is that the "how" is often over-emphasized at the expense of the "why.")
+As I mentioned in my response to the previous question, however, it seemed like there was a lot of down-time while some participants were downloading software, and we could have covered more material during that time.